-When R is a field M is cyclic just means that M is one-dimensional.
+When R is a field, M is cyclic just means that M is a one-dimensional vector space.

-For arbitrary R an ideal is cyclic as an R-module just means that the ideal is principal.
+For arbitrary R, an ideal is cyclic as an R-module just means that the ideal is principal.

 For arbitrary R and any ideal I in R, the quotient ring R/I is cyclic, generated by 1 + I. Verify!